 Be sure to listen to "Forever Ace: The Richard Bong Story"on the KUWS website.
-This radio documentary compiles ten years of interviews and research by Wisconsin Public Radio Superior Bureau reporter Mike Simonson into a 1:45 long program that features interviews with one of Bong's wingmen, his tent mate and crew chief as well as US Air Force and Australian War Museum historians.
+This radio documentary compiles ten years of interviews and research by the late Wisconsin Public Radio Superior Bureau reporter Mike Simonson into a 1:45 long program that features interviews with one of Bong's wingmen, his tent mate and crew chief as well as US Air Force and Australian War Museum historians.
 Visit KUWS.FM to listen!

 SAVE THESE DATES

 December 19, 2015-Superor Singers Annual Holiday Concert, 6:30 pm in the Gallery.